 Ensuring compliance with oil discharge limits.

-Water quality sensors play a vital role in wastewater treatment by providing accurate, real-time data that helps optimize processes, reduce costs, and ensure regulatory compliance.
-From pH and dissolved oxygen sensors to heavy metal and oil-in-water sensors, each type serves a specific purpose in maintaining water quality.
+From pH and dissolved oxygen sensors to heavy metal and oil-in-water sensors, each type has a special role in keeping water clean.
 As technology advances, these sensors are becoming more precise, automated, and integrated with smart monitoring systems, improving wastewater treatment efficiency and sustainability.

 Contact: Molly